- chalk in different colors (if you can draw on the ground)

 - Return to the object one other time during the day to trace its shadow.
 Have them use a different color to trace the new shadow.

 - After the children have finished tracing a second shadow, take a photo of each child’s shadow tracings.

 - How did the shadow change?
 (Did it move, rotate, grow, shrink, etc.?)

 - What’s different about where the sun was this morning and where it is now?

 - Why do you think the shadows change?

 - Do you think that other outside shadows also change throughout the day?
 Why?
 How could we find out?

-Begin the “How a Shadow Changes” chart by writing down children’s observations about how shadows change and their ideas about why they change.
+Make a chart and write down children’s observations about how shadows change and their ideas about why they change.